tonykylim/XenLoom_beta/README.md

 8. After successful tracking, save the data by pressing yes.
 9. If it doesn't already exist, a csv file called data.csv will be generated.
 If it already exists, data will be appended to this file.
 This file contains escape distance, maximum escape velocity, and escape angle data.
 10. Contrails will be outputted into the /contrails/ directory.
-11. Instantaneous velocity 3 seconds before and after the looming stimulus is outputted in the /output_data/ directory in a csv file.
+11. Instantaneous velocity 3 seconds before and after the looming stimulus is outputted in the /output_speed/ directory in a csv file.
-12. After running all the trials through the tadpole-tracker.py script
+12. After running all the trials through the tadpole-tracker.py script, contrails within animals can be merged using the contrail-merger.py script in the /contrails/ directory.
-      -  The data.csv file can be sorted using the sort_data.py script.
-      -  Contrails within animals can be merged using the contrail-merger.py script.

 ## Versioning